Tri Color Quinoa and Tomato Corn Salad

 I’m off to my garden.
 My 15 foot by 6 foot little patch of earth is nothing compared to my mom’s vast, organic garden that seemed to produce endless rows of English peas, potatoes, green beans, tomatoes of all kinds, lettuces, horseradish, and cucumbers…and that’s just what comes to my mind first.
 But, I am thrilled with my daily humble harvests.
 Today, I can claim the little round tomatoes, basil, and parsley but the baby Roma tomatoes came from my favorite Gardendale produce market, Sid’s Market, on Tarrant Road.

 Am I the only one obsessed with chick peas aka garbanzo beans?
 I seriously eat them straight out of the can.
-So, I’m munching on them as I try to decide between my 8 different bottles of salad dressing (at least 8).
-The winner was the new Food Network’s Kitchen Inspirations creamy Greek herb dressing.
+So, I’m munching on them as I try to decide between my 8 different bottles of salad dressing (at least 8) in the fridge.
+The winner is Food Network’s Kitchen Inspirations creamy Greek herb dressing.
 It was a BOGO at Publix a week or two ago so I had to try it.
 So that meant I must add feta.
 I never need an excuse to add feta to anything.
 Love it!.

-Look how easy these FRESH egg shells roll off the hard cooked egg when cooked in the 3-quart Instant Pot.
+Look how easy these FRESH egg shells roll off the hard cooked egg when cooked in the 3-quart Mini Instant Pot.
+I call it the BABY Instant Pot.
 My family loves hard cooked eggs as a snack or to pack in lunches so I went ahead and peeled all five of them and put 3 of them in a plastic container and put in the fridge.
+Go here to see how easy and quick it is to make them in the Instant Pot.
+Natasha’s Kitchen has a nice break down of how the eggs look at one minute increments.

 So, this is how my salad is looking so far.
 I gave the basil and parsley a rough chop.